NaridaL/learn/content/optalgo.md

 points which are **"close" is some sense** to the point §f§.

 A _neighborhood_ is a mapping §N_I : F_I |-> 2^(F_I)§.

+# Neighborhood: Exact

+An optimization problem neighborhood is _exact_ **iff. every local minimum is also a global minimum**.